Olan1ke/-Call-Center-Analysis/README.md

 •	Agent’s performance quadrant -> average handle time (talk duration) vs calls answered

 ## Data Sourcing
 This data from PWC Forage Internship.
-The dataset is in Excel workbook format, encompassing one table, The table has 10 columns and 50000 rows,The column header are;Call Id,Agent,Date,Time,Topic,Answered (Y/N),Resolved,Speed of answer in seconds,AvgTalkDuration,Satisfaction rating
+The dataset is in Excel workbook format, encompassing one table, The table has 10 columns and 50000 rows,The column header are;Call Id,Agent,Date,Time,Topic,Answered (Y/N),Resolved,Speed of answer in seconds,AvgTalkDuration,Satisfaction rating.

 ## Data Cleaning/Transformation
 I used power query editor in PowerBi for the cleaning and transformation, These are the steps taken;